Daubikkja/Dota2DiscordBot/README.md

 When the bot is running use "!dota 2 [mathcID]"

+[mathcID] being the integer for the mathc you want.
+Can not take matches that are older than 2 weeks, as after 2 weeks they are no longer on valves servers

 The bot will then return stats from the match which you can brag about to your friends.

 ### Prerequisites